Sassafrass and the Music of Ada Palmer

 The first “Stories & Stone” collects alternate arrangements of our Norse music.
 “Friend in the Dark” has fresh recordings of our earlier music.
 Both albums are now streaming on our Bandcamp site.

-Gods and myths of the Viking era come to life in this musical retelling of Norse Mythology.
-Sundown: Whispers of Ragnarok is a set of songs which narrate the history of the cosmos according to Viking legend, from the creation of the world to Ragnarok and the new world beyond, focusing on the death of Baldur, and the strife between Odin and his blood-brother Loki.
+“Stories & Stone” is a companion album to our musical retelling of Norse Mythology, Sundown: Whispers of Ragnarok.
+These songs narrate the history of the cosmos according to Viking legend, from the creation of the world to Ragnarok and the new world beyond, focusing on the death of Baldur, and the strife between Odin and his blood-brother Loki.

 The Sundown Project is both an album and a play, performed in period costumes.
-Sassafrass used Kickstarter to raise funds for both.
+Sassafrass used Kickstarter to raise funds for both (see our list of generous contributors).
 You can buy the CD from CDBaby or a digital download from Bandcamp.
 You can also listen to the whole album streaming free online.

 Combining a folk style with medieval modes, complex close harmony and multiple sets of competing lyrics, these songs present detailed and lively retellings of the myths, illustrating different characters’ competing perspectives, and the rival worldviews of gods, giants and mortals who compete to survive in the harsh cosmology imagined by the Vikings.
 The songs are closely based on medieval Icelandic sources, and present the stories as they have been handed down, but expanding upon the perspectives of the different participants to bring new depth to the characters.
 In this example, “My Brother, My Enemy,” Loki and Odin describe how they met, and how their friendship turned into the bitter animosity which leads to Ragnarok.

 The songs also examine aspects of Viking culture, especially the tradition of skaldic poetry, riddles, runes, and the value placed on storytelling as a form of passing on history.